bradly/simple_deploy_ssh/README.md

-# SimpleDeploySsh
+# Simple Deploy SSH

-TODO: Write a gem description
+A gem to make it easier to ssh to instances managed with simple_deploy

 ## Installation